eiln/anecc/README.md

 	Options:
 	  -n, --name TEXT    Model name.
 	  -o, --outdir TEXT  Output directory prefix.
+	  -c, --c            Compile to C (default).
+	  -d, --cpp          Compile to C++.
-	  -p, --python       Compile to Python (default C).
+	  -p, --python       Compile to Python.
-	  -a, --all          Compile to both C/Python.
+	  -a, --all          Compile to all.
 	  --help             Show this message and exit.

-## What
+# What It Does

 On MacOS you can execute a MLModel with: